jatezzz/allcatpics/README.md

 5. **Run the Simulator**: Select an iOS simulator and run the project to start exploring AllCatPics immediately.
 6. **Physical Device**: For testing on a physical device, ensure your device is connected, and you have the appropriate signing configuration set up.
+7. If you want to make code changes please also install `Swiftlint` for code formatting.

 By following these steps, you'll be able to start contributing to AllCatPics or simply enjoy the app on your device.